 - Evidence of having purchased a big game license in Montana for the last five years;

-- The course fee for the 2018 pilot course will be $200.
-A limited number of need-based scholarships may be available for qualifying candidates.
+- The course fee for the 2019 course is $200.
+The $10 application fee will be deducted from the course fee.
+A limited number of need-based scholarships may be available for qualifying candidates;

-> - The pilot implementation phase will be limited to 30 hunters whoare primarily rifle hunters.
+- The program is limited to 30 hunters per course who are primarily rifle hunters.
 Bow hunters will be accommodated in future Montana Master Hunter certification courses.

->

-> Computer Skills required for this course:
+Computer Skills required for this course: